sangstar/sangstar.github.io/docs/CV.md

 and emissions calculations.

 ### Projects
+- [CPT & ICD Fetcher](https://github.com/sangstar/cpt_icd_fetcher) - Fetches CPT and ICD-11 codes using NLP and the ICD API for submitting prior authorizations or orders for medical procedures
 - [GPTeach](https://github.com/sangstar/gpteach) - Using GPT-3.5 or GPT-4 to create Q&A's for any topic for studying or data generation
 - [Melee-bot](https://github.com/sangstar/melee-bot) - Fine-tuning Llama 2 7B using Self-Instruct to give tips on how to win in Super Smash Bros.
 Melee for the Nintendo Gamecube